Land Division / Combination

 To facilitate a land division or combination of land in the City of Royal Oak you begin by making application in the Assessor’s Office.
 Said application is simple to complete and a fee is charged at time of submission.

-All property taxes, special assessments, water bills, fees, etc. must be paid in full prior to finalizing a proposed land division.
+All taxes, water and sewer bills, special assessments, etc. must be paid in full prior to the City of Royal Oak finalizing a proposed land division/combination application.